 About

-Gareth Brynmor John is the 2013 winner of the Kathleen Ferrier Award.
-He studied at St John’s College, Cambridge and the Royal Academy of Music where, in his final year, he won the Royal Academy of Music Patrons’ Award.
-He then studied at the National Opera Studio where he was supported by the Royal Opera House.
+He studied at St John’s College, Cambridge, the Royal Academy of Music—where he was awarded the Royal Academy of Music Patrons’ Award—and the National Opera Studio, supported by the Royal Opera House.

 Please ask before reproducing this biography.